Romo55s/MH-Automotriz-Auditoria-back-end/FRONTEND_IMPLEMENTATION_GUIDE.md

    - UI: Show warning message, disable "Start Inventory" button

 2. **Active Inventory Exists**
-   - Error: "Another inventory is already active for {Agency}.
-Only one inventory can be active at a time."
+   - Note: This is now allowed!
+Multiple users can add scans to the same active inventory
-   - UI: Show current active inventory info, disable "Start Inventory" button
+   - UI: Show current active inventory info, allow users to continue scanning

 3. **Entry Not Found for Deletion**
    - Error: "Scanned entry not found: {barcode} for {Agency}"